- Your small charity should treat its staff and volunteers with respect, and have a positive organisational attitude to its people.

 - an outline of your charity’s induction or handover processes.

 There are several useful policy documents freely available on the web which cover both the recruitment and management of staff and volunteers.

 The first key step in your charity’s successful management of staff and volunteers is simply being aware of its importance and getting the small things right.

 - Develop a positive, welcoming culture at your charity.

 - Keep them motivated and interested – for example, through new responsibilities or opportunities to learn.

 - Ensure there are ways staff and volunteers can provide feedback, or channels through which they can access help and support.

 If you have staff or volunteers leave your charity, sit down with them to gain some feedback by conducting an exit interview.
-And ensure you tie up any loose ends with the volunteer or staff member who is leaving:
+Ensure you tie up any loose ends with the volunteer or staff member who is leaving by checking if:

-- Have you removed or passed on access to charity information like bank account details, social media passwords or ACNC Charity Portal log ins?
+- you have removed or transferred access to charity information, like bank account details and social media passwords

 Practical handover and induction processes are also part of successful staff and volunteer management.